If your cat licks you while kneading, this post will show you a number of possible reasons why your cat does it and what you can do about it.

 The reason why your cat licks you and kneads is likely to be that it is showing pleasure.
 The reason for this is likely to be to let you know that your cat is happy, it feels safe around you and that it wants you to continue petting it and being with it.

-It is being affectionate
+Your cat is being affectionate

 A possible cause is that your cat is showing affection back to you.
 This would be more likely if your cat does it when you are petting it and it also starts purring.

-It is grooming you
+Your cat is grooming you

 Cats will often groom each other to help keep their fur clean and to show affection.
 A part of the reason why your cat does it could be that it is grooming you.
 This would be more likely if your cat doesn’t only lick your hands and if it also licks things such as your hair.

-It likes how you taste
+Your cat likes how you taste

 The reason why your cat licks you and kneads could also be that it likes the way that you taste.
 This would be more likely if your cat tends to lick you more when your hands have food on them or after you have been cooking.